-In our page on ‘Harmony’ in the 'Balance' section, we see the two apparently contrasting views of materialism and spirituality.
-In practice these are not a dichotomy of alternatives, but they need to be combined to achieve spiritually inspired objectives and projects.
+In our page on 'The Task'. we look at the apparent dichotomy been 'Inspired Intuition' and 'Material Reality'.
+In practice these are not two alternatives, but need to be combined in order to achieve intuitively inspired objectives and projects.

 The question is how to achieve this ? – In 'Problems' in the 'Create' section we explore some of the difficulties that might be experienced - the human side of these problems can be summarised as follows:

-The ‘spiritually inspired’ wish to allow the initial vision to emerge in an organic fashion.
+The ‘intuitively inspired’ wish to allow the initial vision to emerge in an organic fashion.
 There is a feeling that concrete planning, or clear definition of objects and how to achieve them, will inhibit the natural flow of the project.

 The ‘practical materialists’, who are needed to support the project, want to see a firm concrete plan for what is being set out to be achieved, and a clear listing of services offered and outcomes expected.
 This is particularly so in the field of financial long-term sustainability.

 These two aspects are apparently opposed - but both are necessary.
 So how do we set about achieving a sustainable and creative balance ?

-What does not seem to work, is to be a halfway house when spirituality is hidden and the dynamic materialism is watered down.
+What does not seem to work, is to be a 'halfway house' - where intuition is hidden and dynamic materialism is watered down.
 What is needed is some format where both apparently contrasting aspects are allowed to flourish and contribute to the whole.